Can You Get Seborrheic Dermatitis in the Eyebrows?

 Noticing dryness and flaking around the eyebrows?
 It could be early signs of seborrheic dermatitis.
-More often known as dandruff-or as “cradle cap” when presented in babies-this common skin condition can present itself in many ways, including dry, flaky eyebrows.
+More often known as dandruff or “cradle cap” when it shows up on babies.
+This common skin condition can present itself in many ways, including dry, flaky eyebrows.
 Eyebrow flakes caused by dandruff may require a medicated wash to clear away symptoms.

 Researchers have also correlated stress, hormones, genetics, use of harsh cleaners and soaps, dry and cold weather, and certain medications and health conditions to the onset of seborrheic dermatitis symptoms.